Determining hyperbolicity of compact orientable 3-manifolds with torus boundary

-One finds that \texttt{hyp4s} has 138 lines, each of which is a distinct name of a cusped manifold on a census, either the original SnapPea census or Thistlethwaite's more recent census of manifolds with eight tetrahedra.
-Therefore, Conjecture 5.3 from \cite{CMH} is correct. \end{proof} Of course, now we should discuss what is in these modules. \begin{Rmk} The author would like to thank Tao Li for helpful discussions about normal surface theory and Seifert fiberings, and especially thank Dave Futer for pointing out an error in a previous version of the paper. \end{Rmk}
+One finds that the resulting output has 138 lines, each of which is a distinct name of a cusped manifold on a census, either the original SnapPea census or Thistlethwaite's more recent census of manifolds with eight tetrahedra.
+Therefore, Conjecture 5.3 from \cite{GMM11} is correct. \end{proof}